pgillich/kind-on-dev/README.md

 Post-install steps: please follow instructions of `make post-help`.
 Note: `post-help` target is called at the end of `make all`.

 ## Destroy cluster

+> Warning: if the selected K8s distribution is K3s, it will be uninstalled!

 ```sh
 make destroy